purabtpatel/Road-To-Success/Documents/PurabPatel.md

 ## *11/30/22*
 - Fixed bug issues with getting rid of homepage page, the correct page is landingpage.
 - Started revamping the css file with new colors and styles that don't disrupt elements globally

+## *12/1/22
+- Added new css styling to reorganize styles.css
+- New color theme
+- Particles.js added to the background of landing page

 # Current Status
 - Working on Task View (also TasksCell and TaskCard) which will be shown in landing page